iQIYI Inc. (IQ) Shares Up Despite Recent Market Volatility

-iQIYI Inc. (NASDAQ: IQ)’s stock price has increased by 1.67 compared to its previous closing price of 7.19.
-Despite this, the company has seen a loss of -5.06% in its stock price over the last five trading days.
+iQIYI Inc. (NASDAQ: IQ)’s stock price has increased by 2.75 compared to its previous closing price of 6.92.
+However, the company has seen a -1.11% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/28/21 that Ex-Tiger Asia Founder Triggers $30 Billion in Large Stocks Sales

 Is It Worth Investing in iQIYI Inc. (NASDAQ: IQ) Right Now?